 DEER measures the amplitude of a spin echo as a function of the position of one or more pump pulses.
 The magnetic dipole-dipole coupling between spins leads to a modulation of the echo amplitude whose frequency is dependent on the magnitude of the coupling.
-The majority of DEER experiments are conducted on samples of dilute and uniformly distributed spin pairs on doubly-labeled molecules or complexes.
-These samples give rise to an overall signal that is a product of an oscillatory intra-molecular signal and an exponentially decaying inter-molecular signal (Fig. 1A).
+The majority of DEER experiments are conducted on samples of dilute and uniformly distributed spin pairs on doubly labeled molecules or complexes.
+These samples give rise to an overall signal that is a product of an oscillatory intramolecular signal and an exponentially decaying intermolecular signal (Fig. 1a).
 The latter is often referred to as the background signal.

-The behavior of the spins depends upon temperature and magnetic field, which together determine the magnitude of thermal polarization (Fig. 1B).
-DEER spectroscopy using nitroxide radicals is often conducted at 50-70 K and 0.3-1.2 T. Under

-1Department of Chemistry, University of Washington, Seattle, WA 98195, USA these experimental conditions, the Zeeman interactions are smaller than the thermal energy, and consequently the thermal spin polarization is small.
-Larger-than-thermal polarization can be generated utilizing photo-excited molecular triplet states (Di Valentin et al., 2016; Dal Farra et al., 2020; Krumkacheva et al., 2019) or by optical pumping in NV centers, which have a triplet ground state (Takahashi et al., 2008; Stepanov and Takahashi, 2016; Sushkov et al., 2014; Shi et al., 2015).
+The behavior of the spins depends upon the temperature and magnetic field, which together determine the magnitude of thermal polarization (Fig. 1b).
+DEER spectroscopy using nitroxide radicals is often conducted at 50-70 K and 0.3-1.2 T. Under these experimental conditions, the Zeeman interactions are smaller than the thermal energy, and consequently the thermal spin polarization is small.
+Larger-thanthermal polarization can be generated utilizing photo-excited molecular triplet states (Di Valentin et al., 2016; Dal Farra et al., 2020; Krumkacheva et al., 2019) or optical pumping in NV centers, which have a triplet ground state (Takahashi et al., 2008; Stepanov and Takahashi, 2016; Sushkov et al., 2014; Shi et al., 2015).
 Non-thermal spin polarizations are known to lead to out-of-phase electron spin echo amplitude modulation (OOP-ESEEM) in spin-correlated radical pairs (Salikhov et al., 1992; Tang et al., 1994).